Open topic with navigation

 |Windows Server 2012 / R2||Development /Test|

-NuoDB server software requires Java 8 and has been tested with the following:
+NuoDB server software requires either Java 8 or Java 11 and has been tested with the following:

 NuoDB JDBC client software requires Java 7, Java 8, or Java 11 and has been tested with the following:

-On Windows (x64), Java must also be (x64).
+On 64-bit Windows, the 64-bit JRE must be installed.
 See Installing NuoDB on Windows for details about a required Windows update, which you might or might not already have.

 The minimum recommended hardware is as follows: